NexPlayer/Android-SDK/advanced.md

 This sets the player output volume.

 This affects the output of the player before it is mixed with other sounds.
 Normally, this should be left at the default setting of 1.0, and the volume should be adjusted via the device master volume setting (adjustable by the user via the hardware volume buttons on the device).
-However, if the application contains multiple audio sources (or if there is other audio being played on the device), this property can be used to reduce the NexPlayer™ volume in relation to other sounds.
+However, if the application contains multiple audio sources (or if there is other audio being played on the device), this property can be used to reduce the NexPlayer volume in relation to other sounds.

 The valid range for this property is 0.0∼1.0.
 A value of 0.0 will silence the output of the player, and a value of 1.0 (the default) plays the audio at the original level, affected only by the device master volume setting (controlled by the hardware buttons).